d3rp/clima/README.md

 First import the required components:

-    from fissle import c, NamedTuple
+    from clima import c, Schema

-In your code define the schema as a NamedTuple decorating it with `c`:
+In your code define the schema as a Schema decorating it with `c`:

     @c
-    class Configuration(NamedTuple):
+    class Configuration(Schema):
         a: str = 'A'  # a description
         x: int = 1  # x description

 "Configuration" is an arbitrary name, no magic there.
-The inherited NamedTuple simplifies the schema's templating to defining just the attributes (i.e. `a` and `x` in this example).
+The inherited `Schema` class simplifies the schema's templating to defining just the attributes (i.e. `a` and `x` in this example).
 Those have a set way: